 Some of the content of Earth@Home: Grasses comes from The Teacher-Friendly Guide to the Evolution of Maize, which was published online as a web resource.
 The citation for that original resource is:

 Content and revisions are also included from a revised manuscript of the Teacher-Friendly Guide to the Evolution of Maize (Carlyn Buckler, Dhyan Palanichamy, and Andrielle Swaby, 2019).
-Additional content and revisions by Elizabeth J. Hermsen have been incorporated into the present website (2022-2023).
+Additional content and revisions by Elizabeth J. Hermsen, Demeter Burns, Naomi Schulberg, Warren D. Allmon, Tiffany Boyd, Don Haas, Mark Johnson, Ryan McRae, and Ingrid Zabel have been incorporated into the present website, which was developed in 2022 to 2023.
+Individual authors for each page are listed in the credits section at the top of the page.

 Acknowledgements: Kate Rowell contributed to background research on education and exhibits resources about maize and its relatives.